Great Balls of Fire! (film): Production

 The story was co-written by Myra Gale Lewis (her autobiography Great Balls of Fire!), the former wife of Jerry Lee Lewis, with Murray Silver.
 Despite this, co-writer Silver was upset by the lack of accuracy in the film, claiming it was "phoney".
 Myra claimed producers broke their agreement to consult her for the script and casting.

 Director Jim McBride admitted that it was never his intention to tie his film to the facts, and stated, "This movie does not represent itself in any way to be a historical documentary.
 We use the book as a jumping-off point."

-Lewis has openly stated that he hates the film and the book it was based on.
+Lewis openly stated that he hated the film and the book it was based on.
 He did, however, praise Quaid's portrayal of him in the film, saying "he really pulled it off".
 Quaid even learned to play "Lewis-style" piano for the role.

 This was the final film of character actor Trey Wilson.
 He died at age 40 from a cerebral hemorrhage in January 1989, prior to the film's release.